annecool37/GettingAndCleaningData/CodeBook.md

 1. Labels test and traning data with features
 2. Extracts means and standard deviations
 3. Reformats activity from ID to activity name
-2. Merges the training and the test sets to create one data set. <br />
+4. Merges the training and the test sets to create one data set. <br />
-3. Relabels the data set with descriptive variable names. <br />
+5. Relabels the data set with descriptive variable names. <br />
+6. Calculates means for each columns <br />
-4. Creates an independent tidy data set with the average of each variable for each activity and each subject. <br />
+7. Creates an independent tidy data set with the average of each variable for each activity and each subject. <br />